burnettk/vim-angular/README.md

     :AngularRunSpec

-or the "go run spec" mapping:
+or the "run spec" mapping:

-    grs
+    <leader>rs

 will toggle the spec between "it" and "iit."
 This works especially well if you have a karma watch going.
 See the [screencast][screencast].